Frostbite Racing 101

-A numeral 7 flag indicates a triangular course. (never used in practice)
+A T Flag flag indicates a simple triangular course. (never used in practice)

 The Start line will be between committee boat and the pin (usually red/white stripy mark).
 The trapezoid will be 4 large orange marks.
 Having (almost) completed the required number of laps you need to again cross the start/finish line (This bit of the windward leg you didn't do on first lap).
 When you cross the finish line the committee boat will give you a beep.

 As you sail down to the leeward mark for the last time, figure out where the finish is and plan how you will sail there.

 When a finish line is in operation a plain blue flag will be displayed on the committee boat.
 When this flag is shown you must not cross the line unless finishing (e.g. don't sail downwind through the line when heading to the leeward mark)

 If you are a long way behind the leaders then your race may be ended a lap early and you will get an adjusted time.
 A rib crew will tell you to finish the lap you are on and then go to the finish line.

 Sometimes the number of laps is reduced for everybody and an S flag displayed.

 If a mark is moved, a "C" flag will displayed on a boat close to the previous mark, and a board will be displayed with the compass bearing of the next mark.
 It's not much use if you dont have a compass but you can always ask the boat crew where the new position is.